-We compared police department use of force policies with police killings data for 91 of the 100 largest police departments to see if there was a relationship between the two.
+We compared police department use of force policies with police killings data for these police departments to see if there was a relationship between the two.
 We found that police departments with policies that place clear restrictions on when and how officers use force had significantly fewer killings than those that did not have these restrictions in place.

 For this analysis, we used police killings data from The Guardian's The Counted database, from January 1, 2015 - July 15, 2016.
 As shown by the chart below, there was wide variation in rates of police killings among America's largest city police departments.